 The above figure depicts the format of the Loopback Request and response messages as defined in [80210].
 The Opcode for Loopback Message is set to 3 and the Opcode for the Reply Message is set to 2 [80210].
-The Session Identification Number is a 32-bit integer that allows the requesting RBridge to uniquely identify the corresponding session.
+The Loopback Transaction Identifier (commonly called the Session Identification Number or Session ID in this document) is a 32-bit integer that allows the requesting RBridge to uniquely identify the corresponding session.
 Responding RBridges, without modification, MUST echo the received "Loopback Transaction Identifier" number.